-The Kilifi County Assembly recognises all receipts from the various sources when they are contained and not when they are received in each and all expenses when they are incurred and not when they are paid by the Kilifi County Mortgage Scheme Fund.
+The Kilifi County Assembly recognises all receipts from the various sources when they are earned and not when they are received in cash and all expenses when they are incurred and not when they are paid by the Kilifi County Mortgage scheme Fund.

-J. In-kind contributions
+3. In-kind contributions

-In kind contributions are donations that are made to the Kilifi County Assembly in the form of actual goods and/or services rather than in money or cash terms.
-These donations may include thicles, equipment or personnel services.
+In-kind contributions are donations that are made to the Kilifi County Assembly in the form of actual goods and/or services rather than in money or cash terms.
+These donations may include vehicles, equipment or personnel services.
 Where the financial value received for in-kind contributions can be reliably determined, the Kilifi County Mortgage scheme Fund includes such value in the statement of receipts and payments both as revenue and as an expense in equal and opposite amounts; otherwise, the contribution is not recorded.

-4. ( ash and eash equivalents
+4. Cash and cash equivalents

-and highly liquid investments with an original maturity of three months or less, which are addity convertible to known amounts of cash and are subject to insignificant risk of changes in adue.
+Cash and cash equivalents comprise cash on hand and cash at bank, short-term deposits on call and highly liquid investments with an original maturity of three months or less, which are readily convertible to known amounts of cash and are subject to insignificant risk of changes in value.
 Bank account balances include amounts held at the Central Bank of Kenya and at various commercial banks at the end of the financial year.